-In similarity to the case with boundary heat source~\cite{Liu20151}, the GDPL is found non-reductive to the Pennes and the classical DPL bioheat transfer equations.
-This result is in contrast to what mentioned in the previous literature~\cite{Afrin2012,Hooshmand20151}.
-This research claims that the both phase lag times depending on the various parameters of the problem such as the porosity, heat capacities of blood and tissues, coupling factor, and the ratio of thermal conductivity of tissue and the blood are not independent.
-In addition, the phase lag time of the spatial heating source also relies on the the porosity, heat capacity of blood, and coupling factor.
-That is to say, the behavior of the heat transfer is not predictable and the relation between these phase lag times will determine the characteristics of the thermal response of the tissue.
+Furthermore, nonequilibrium effects during the laser irradiation of the living tissue have been studied in \cite{KCLiu20162}.
+Again, the hybrid Laplace transform and the modified discretization technique are employed to solve the problem.
+The dependence of the phase lag times on the porosity, heat capacities of blood and tissues, coupling factor, and the ratio of the thermal conductivity of the tissue and the blood are also considered.

-Such reliance of the phase lag times is what have been missed in the previous studies in which the phase lag times are valued independently.
-Also, the transient bioheat transfer in 3-D living tissue under the effect of the laser radiation internal heat source has been studied in~\cite{MJasinski2016}.
-The generalized DPL model is used for the sub-domain tissue while the blood sub-domain is depicted by the ordinary differential equation.
+Such reliance on the phase lag times has been missed in the previous studies in which the phase lag times are considered independently.
+Also, the transient bioheat transfer in 3D living tissue under the effect of the laser radiation internal heat source has been studied in \cite{MJasinski2016}.
+The generalized DPL model is used for the subdomain tissue, while the blood subdomain is modeled with an ordinary differential equation.
 The formulated GDPL problem is worked out employing the explicit scheme of the finite difference method.
-The calculation has been performed for different values of porosity, the ratio of blood volume to the total volume.
-For a lower porosity the temperatures and the degree of tissue damage, found through Arrhenius integral, are greater than that of the higher porosity.
-The blood perfusion rate, w, in GDPL is presented in an implicit way through the convection-perfusion coupling factor G$\propto$w.
-The thermally-damaged (Necrotic) tissue, results in zero perfusion rate which itself leads to a reduction of the value of the coupling factor and the porosity value and consequently increasing the temperature.
-Moreover, the $\tau_T$, $\tau_q$, the effective thermal conductivity and heat capacity, are also impacted.
+The calculation has been performed for different porosity values, the ratio of blood volume to the total volume.
+For a lower porosity, the temperatures and the degree of tissue damage found through the Arrhenius integral are more significant than that of the higher porosity.
+The blood perfusion rate in GDPL is presented in an implicit way through the convection-perfusion coupling factor.
+The thermally damaged (necrotic) tissue results in a zero perfusion rate, reducing the value of the coupling factor and the porosity value and consequently increasing the temperature.
+Moreover, the effective thermal conductivity is impacted by the $\tau_T$, $\tau_q$.